carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Reference.rst

         ]>;

-As you can see, the edges can be either default or optional, where optional edges are differentiated by sporting a ``case`` expression used to calculate the edge's weight.
+As you can see, the edges can be either default or optional, where optional edges are differentiated by an additional ``case`` expression used to calculate the weight of this edge.

 The default edges are assigned a weight of 1, and optional edges get a weight of 0 + 2*N where N is the number of tests that evaluated to